-The excess of amounts received in exchange transactions over the amount of expenditures incurred are classified as deferred revenue on the consolidated balance sheet.
+The excess of amounts received in exchange transactions over the amount of expenditures incurred are classified as deferred revenue on the consolidated statement of financial position.

 In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers (ASC 606).
 The University adopted ASC 606 effective July 1, 2018.
 The standard outlines a five-step model whereby revenue is recognized as performance obligations within a contract are satisfied.
 The five-step model is outlined below: